 Hepatitis A is a virus similar to hepatitis B. Transmission occurs by coming in contact with contaminated food or drink.
 Early symptoms of the disease are nonspecific and may include fever, diarrhea, and abdominal pain.
 It causes acute liver disease.
 It can affect anyone at any age, and in the United States, it can occur as isolated cases or even in epidemics.

 Neisseria meningitidis is a bacterium which causes meningitis (brain infection), sepsis (blood infection), and other infections.
-It is very a very dangerous infection and can cause seizures and death.
+It is very dangerous infection and can cause seizures and death.
 Often outbreaks occur in epidemics.

 Rotavirus is a virus which causes severe diarrhea in very young infants.
 It causes over 55,000 hospitalizations each year in the United States and over 600,000 deaths worldwide.
 Children with this virus develop vomiting and watery diarrhea, which causes them to become dehydrated.